ccrause/LazScope/README.md

 Multiple ADC channels can be selected.
 The firmware will then cycle the multiplexer through the channels in fixed sequence.

+The baud rate defaults to 115200, but can be changed by defining BAUD, e.g. via command line: _-dBAUD=38400_

 ### Supported controllers
 The code is factored such that similar controllers such as attiny44/84 or attiny25/85 should also work (but is untested).
 The firmware was tested on atmega328p, attiny45 and attiny24.
 Note that on low memory devices (attiny2x) only a few ADC samples can be collected per frame.